Meaningful Movies Ballard

 Thurs Feb 19, 6 pm - 8:45 pm at the Center for Spiritual Living Ballard

 Every 3rd Thursday we will be screening a documentary related to sustainability at the Center for Spiritual Living Ballard.
-In February we will be showing Common Ground, the sequel to Kiss The Ground that we showed last summer.
+In February we will be showing Six Inches of Soil, the inspiring story of young British farmers standing up against the industrial food system and transforming the way they produce food - to heal the soil, our health and provide for local communities.

 A discussion follows the film.
 Speakers: Jenny & Brian, owners of the beloved Ballard pop-up, Tree Swallow Farm.

-Intermission is sponsored by Mighty-O Donuts.
+Intermission is sponsored by Mighty-O Donuts, Seattle's First & Only all natural donut shop.

 Sustainable Ballard and Center for Spiritual Living Ballard partner with the Meaningful Movies Project to present documentaries in our neighborhood.